Ministry (D.Min.)

 REGR 6150Foundations for Intercultural Ministry and Religious Education3

 Special topics courses are occasionally offered.
-Students may substitute doctoral-level courses from other GRE areas or Fordham schools with the approval of their faculty adviser.
+Students may substitute doctoral-level courses from other GRE areas or Fordham schools with the approval of their faculty advisor.

 1